CatWithTail/rsyslog-nginx-clickhouse/README.md

 We use the grafana as GUI for the clickhouse instead of a tabix, which integrated into clickhouse. access.log files -> rsyslog -> clickhouse -> grafana.

+We choose rsyslog, because it's a  widely distributed software for the Linux, it's simple, flexible, has a specific module for the clickhouse and already installed in centos and ubuntu distributives.

 ### 1. nginx setup:

 We have to do nothing for the basic setup.